JamieJY/JamieJY/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am Jingmei.I originally come  from China and I have been in the United States for 6 years.
+Hello!
-I used to word as an engineer and now I am a full time mom.I am currently learning coding and I aim to become a software developer as my new career.
+I'm Jingmei, and I have a unique journey that has taken me from China to the United States over the past 6 years.
+I started my career as an engineer and later became a full-time mom.
+Currently, I'm passionately pursuing coding and aspire to transition into a software developer role as my new career path.